alexrowesoap/omnipay-sagepay/docs/README.md

   as soon as the user is returned to your application by SagePay.
 It's all about spped and reliability of the processing of the transaction result, and timing.

+The non-success paths are not shown in the network flow.
+They will include:

+* A notification for an unknown transaction, or for a transaction we have already processed a notification for, or a transaction that fails the SecurityKey check.
+  In these cases, we will return an error to SagePay, but will not update the transaction details in the back-end storage, since the notification cannot be trustsed to have come from a reliable or legitimate source.